nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

 if the pattern is exposed by a module, or under ``MY_THEME/templates``, if it is exposed by a theme.
 Obviously themes can always override templates exposed by modules.

-The blockquote Twig template file ``pattern--blockquote.html.twig`` could look something like this:
+For example, a blockquote Twig template file ``pattern--blockquote.html.twig`` could look like the following:

 .. code-block:: twig